 - Quality beans

 - ½ the caffeine of robusta coffee

 - Twice as expensive as robusta coffee

 It looks like all the yummy coffee in the cafés are Arabica coffee.
 That’s right.
 But does it mean you should only go for it?
-Not really but we’ll suspect you’ll like Arabica beans better.
+Not really.
+Like we’ve shown, robusta and arabica both have benefits, but we’ll suspect you’ll like Arabica beans better.